 The Hold File is a roster of students who wish to register for a course but who do not meet the course restrictions.
 These students must be placed on the hold file even though the course may have seats available.
 Students on the waitlist receive priority over those on the hold file.

-For additional information on using waitlists and hold files, please visit registrar.umd.edu/current/registration/ waitlist.html
+For additional information, visit registrar. umd.edu/registration/register-classes/ waitlist-hold-file.